fungs/taxator-tk/USAGE.md

 - The RPA algorithm depends on sequence random access.
 To ensure fast subsequences retrieval, data can be held in memory or accessed on-disk via indexing.

-# Acknowledgments and contact

-We acknowledge the work done by the contributors of the SeqAn and BOOST projects as well as the author(s) of the tree.hh classes and all other anonymous contributors.

-For any questions, feedback or complaints, contact johannes.droege@uni-duesseldorf.de

-Please, if you use this software and publish a paper, cite

-    J. Dröge, I. Gregor, and A. C. McHardy
-    Taxator-tk: precise taxonomic assignment of metagenomes by fast approximation of evolutionary neighborhoods Bioinformatics 2015 31: 817-824.
-    doi: 10.1093/bioinformatics/btu745